lupyuen/lupyuen.github.io/src/de2.md

 TODO

-Or enter `hello 3` to render the same colour bars with Blue Square and Green Circle as Overlays
+Enter `hello 3` to render the same colour bars with Blue Square and Green Circle as Overlays

 [(See the Complete Log)](https://gist.github.com/lupyuen/d8d6710ab2ed16765816157cb97e54e7)